Steam Tube Dryers

 The steam tube dryer generally operates at a lower temperature than other dryers and rotates at a slower speed.
-Material tumbles gently around the tubes that rotate with the shell, unlike the friction forces required by other types of dryers to process material.
-Consequently, it enjoys a longer lifespan than most dryers and requires very little maintenance.
-Louisville Steam Tube Dryers have proven superior to other types of indirect-heat dryer installations in which hot gas, rather than steam, is used at the heat source.
-Maintenance savings alone have often prompted replacement of other dryer systems with the Steam Tube Dryer.
+Material tumbles gently around the tubes that rotate with the shell.
+This is unlike the friction forces required by other types of dryers to process material.
+Therefore, our Louisville Steam Tube Dryer enjoys a longer lifespan than most other dryers.
+Best of all, Steam Tube Dryers require very little maintenance, resulting in fewer expenses.

-Using clean steam rather than products of combustion, Louisville steam tube dryers are one of the most ecologically-friendly drying technologies.
-Louisville Steam Tube Dryers are indirect heat dryers utilizing the latent heat from clean low-temperature saturated steam rather than hot gases from fossil fuel-fired combustion systems.
+Using clean steam rather than products of combustion, the Louisville Steam Tube Dryer is one of the most ecologically-friendly drying technologies.
+Our Steam Tube Dryers are indirect heat dryers utilizing the latent heat from clean low-temperature saturated steam rather than hot gases from fossil fuel-fired combustion systems.
 This highly efficient heat transfer design also makes Louisville Steam Tube Dryers one of the most thermally efficient drying technologies.

 Thousands of dryers around the globe share the Louisville design.
 We understand the duty cycle, wear characteristics, and uptime service needed for the dependability that many industries require.
 Our engineers and application specialists use their extensive experience and the latest in mechanical vessel software.
 This includes finite element analysis plus the vast actual operating history, records of performance for thousands of different dryers, and hundreds of different applications.

 There are some Louisville Dryer designed units currently in the field that have been operating consistently for over 70 years.
 One large chemical processor has reported that their LDC units will outlast standard type dryers by up to three times the lifespan.
 This could give you an additional 10 to 20 years of operating cycle and capital cost investment payback.